Vaibhav3M/Chicago-crime-analysis/README.md

  **Exploratory Analysis:** (Graphical Analysis)
   1. During what time period of an year is the crime rate at its peak
-  2. How has the crime rate changed over the years?
+  2. How has the crime rate changed over the years
-  3. Most unsafe area of the city
+  3. Crime hotspots in city

  **Predictive Analysis:**